rapsoj/INFLOW-AI/README.md

 ### Loss Function

 The model uses a **custom loss function** that combines the Mean Squared Error (MSE) with two additional penalties:
-1. **Sign Penalty**: A penalty term that penalizes predictions where the sign of the predicted values does not match the sign of the true values.
+1. **Sign Penalty**: A penalty term that penalises predictions where the sign of the predicted values does not match the sign of the true values.
 This helps the model to maintain consistency in the directionality of the predictions.
 2. **Sum Penalty**: A penalty that ensures the sum of predicted values closely matches the sum of true values across all time steps in the sequence.
 This is particularly useful in temporal data where the overall trend or aggregate behavior of the series is important.

 The final loss is calculated as a weighted combination of the MSE, sign penalty, and sum penalty.